12 Types of Technical Documentation +Examples (2021)

 - Plans, schedules, and notes that establish standards and patterns for different processes

 - Reports and metrics that track project, staff, and resource performance

 3. Sales and Marketing Documentation

 Sales and marketing documentation presents information to help your organization establish its niche in the market and provides sales enablement content to win more customers.
-A few examples of these types of technical documents include:
+A few technical writing examples of these types of documents include:

 - Market requirement and business plan documents that helps set the groundwork for a company

 - White papers and case studies to show potential customers the real-life application of your product or service.